About Birth Doula Training

-Birth doulas have the privilege of sharing a very special time with a family, the time around the birth of their baby.
-This privilege comes with unparalleled rewards, but also intense challenges.
+Birth doulas have the privilege of sharing a very special time with a family.
+This privilege comes with unparalleled rewards, but can sometimes include challenges!

-You’ll look at your role and responsibilities at the different stages of working with a client – before the birth when you are working together to help them prepare, during labor, and the early postpartum period.
-This module will help you to determine how to manage your first client interviews and how to manage the stress of being on call.
+You’ll look at your responsibilities at the different stages of working with a client – before the birth when you are working together to help them prepare, during labor, and the early postpartum period.
+Equally important, this module will help you manage your first client interviews and dealing with the stress of being on call.

-You will learn the different strategies to help during particular challenges, such as during a cesarean, if a mother chooses an epidural, women who are birthing without the support of a partner, or women giving their baby up for adoption.
+Because your clients will sometimes have challenges, you’ll learn the different strategies to help during these.
+In particular, supporting clients during and after a cesarean, when a client chooses an epidural, birthing without the support of a partner, or giving a baby up for adoption.

 - getting started as a doula

-- working with a client during labor (including positioning, hands-on skills, complementary therapies)
+- working with a client during labor – positioning, hands-on skills, complementary therapies

 - alternative ways of working